BlockstreamResearch/bip-frost-dkg/README.md

     :param my_id bytes: 33-bytes that identify this participant, must be in ids
     :param List[bytes] vss_commits: VSS commitments from all participants (including myself, TODO: it's unnecessary that we verify our own vss_commit)
-    :param List[bytes] shares: shares from all participants (including myself)
+    :param List[bytes] shares: shares from all participants (including this participant)
     :param eta: Optional argument for extra data that goes into `Eq`
-    :return: a final share, the pubkey, the individual participant's pubkeys
+    :return: a final share, the shared pubkey, the individual participants' pubkeys
     """
     for i in n:
         if not verify_vss(my_id, vss_commits[i], shares[i]):